dys2p/websites/dys2p.com/support/en.md

 	</form>
 </div>

 The donation goal for the document shredder was reached on May 5, 2021 through a single donation.
 We would like to take this opportunity to thank you once again!
 On May 14, 2021, we received the document shredder (Dahle 41334 CleanTEC) with security levels P-7/F-3/T-6.
-It is now available for free use in our [store](https://proxysto.re) during our opening hours (in accordance with the Corona regulations).
+It is now available for free use in our [store](https://proxysto.re) during our opening hours.

 <div class="row">
 	<div class="col-sm-6 mb-3">